aehng/Lecture-Notes/Module0/Markdown.md

     *   ![Meme: a man nervously deliberating which button to push](./assets/two-buttons.jpg "it's the one on the right...")

 ## Markdown Hints

-I **do not** recommend that you write Markdown directly in GitLab's Web IDE.
-Although GitLab has a preview feature, it creates problems when syncing your code between the server and your computer.
+*   **Do not** write Markdown directly in GitLab's Web IDE.
+    *   Although GitLab has a preview feature, it creates problems when syncing your code between the server and your computer.

-PyCharm and VS Code can display a live preview of Markdown files.
-If you want to see what your Markdown files will look like as you write, this is the best way to go.
+    *   PyCharm and VS Code can display a live preview of Markdown files.
+        *   If you want to see what your Markdown files will look like as you write, this is the best way to go.
+        *   Be aware that some of GitLab's special Markdown extensions will not look the same in your IDE's previewer
+*   Paragraphs must be separated from each other with *blank* lines
+    *   If your paragraphs run together, add extra blank lines in between

 ## More resources